- CEMC Home

 |Read quotes from past participants|

-We welcome applicants who are female or another gender identity under-represented in computer science*.
+We welcome young women or people of another gender identity under-represented in computer science* to apply.
 Applicants must be in grade 9 and 10, have an interest in mathematics, and currently attend a Canadian high school or middle school.
 Participants should not have attended any similiar workshop.

 There is a $150 registration fee, including applicable taxes, to be paid after invited applicants have received their confirmation package.